Aurora RAG Chatbot

 Overview

-Performance: Processed 3,690+ queries over 15 days with 100% uptime and 1.2s average latency.
-Reduced response time from 4.2s to 18ms (for cached responses) using multi-tier caching (in-memory, Redis, semantic).
+Performance: Handled thousands of attendee queries during a 15-day live deployment with stable low-latency performance and 1.2s average latency.
+Reduced response time from 4.2s to sub-20ms using multi-tier caching (in-memory, Redis, semantic).

 Key Engineering Decisions

-• Multi-Tier Caching (L1 + L2 + Semantic): Combined exact match (Redis) and embedding-based similarity caching to reduce LLM calls by 36% and achieve sub-20ms responses for repeated queries.
+• Multi-Tier Caching (L1 + L2 + Semantic): Combined exact match (Redis) and embedding-based similarity caching to reduce LLM calls and achieve sub-20ms responses for repeated queries.

 • Cross-Encoder Reranking: Used ms-marco-MiniLM-L-6-v2 to rerank retrieval results, improving answer precision at a ~50–100ms latency cost.